Headbangalore

 3. The Push

-The engine then fires these updates simultaneously.
+The engine fires these updates simultaneously.

 7. Business Viability (The CEO’s Hat)